-By their nature, pump jacks move in a sinusoidal pattern with the polished rod constantly accelerating or decelerating throughout the stroke.
-Without installing additional control hardware, operational changes on a pump jack require on site mechanical adjustments.
-Small short term stroke speed adjustments, typically for testing purposes, are possible by changing engine RPM but generally stroke speed changes require a change to the gear reducer sheaves that connect the motor to the gearbox.
+By their nature, pumpjacks move in a sinusoidal pattern with the polished rod constantly accelerating or decelerating throughout the stroke.
+Without installing additional control hardware, operational changes on a pumpjack require on-site mechanical adjustments.
+Small, short-term stroke speed adjustments, typically for testing purposes, are possible by changing engine RPM but generally stroke speed changes require a change to the gear reducer sheaves that connect the motor to the gearbox.

-Stroke length changes on a pump jack are also done via on site mechanical changes.
+Stroke length changes on a pumpjack are also done via on-site mechanical changes.
 Stroke length is determined by the position of the Pitman Arm relative to the crank.
-To change stroke length the pump jack must be shut down and a small crane used to reposition the Pitman Arm on the crank.
+To change stroke length, the pumpjack must be shut down and a small crane must be used to reposition the Pitman Arm on the crank.
 The combination of equipment costs, labor costs and production downtime can make these changes very expensive.

-Rough calculations, taking into account expected production and average pump fill, can be done to help determine optimum stroke speed and stroke length to match surface production to wellbore inflow.
+Rough calculations, taking into account expected production and average pump fill, can be done to help determine optimum stroke speed and stroke length to match surface production to the well-bore inflow.
 However, this is only an estimate and often there is trial and error required to determine the optimal gear ratio.
-In addition, wellbore dynamics could result in the need to make relatively frequent changes to maintain optimum production.
-There are also certain equipment limitations that might not allow for optimal stroke settings so other techniques have been developed over time.
-An example would be a simple on/off timer used to periodically shut a unit down to prevent poor pumpfill and possible damage to the rod string.
-(Rowlan, O. L. 2007).
+In addition, well-bore dynamics could result in the need to make relatively frequent changes to maintain optimum production.
+There are also certain equipment limitations that might not allow for optimal stroke settings and other techniques have been developed over time.
+An example would be a simple on/off timer used to periodically shut a unit down to prevent poor pump-fill and possible damage to the rod string.
 This technique also has implications since shutting in a well halts production which is not as efficient as constantly producing a well.
 There can also be issues with sand and debris settling into the pump, potentially causing it to seize after a period of downtime.

 An alternative to a timer would be an AC motor with a VFD.
-This could eliminate the need for start/stop cycles (which is taxing on the equipment) as well as consume only the required power to keep the well stroking in an automated fashion with the help of a POC (pump off controller).
-(Bommer, P. M. 2006) AC power availability is the biggest limitation to a VFD based solution.
-There are a significant percentage of pump jack installations that use an internal combustion engine with no equivalent functionality.
+This could eliminate the need for start/stop cycles (which is taxing on the equipment) as well as consume only the required power to keep the well stroking in an automated fashion with the help of a pump off controller (POC).
+AC power availability is the biggest limitation to a VFD-based solution.
+There are a significant percentage of pumpjack installations that use an internal combustion engine with no equivalent functionality.

-Linear Hydraulic Pump-Jacks
+Linear Hydraulic Pumpjacks

-Operation of a linear hydraulic pump-jack is significantly different than a pump jack.
-With a linear hydraulic pump-jack, the prime mover is mechanically decoupled from the mechanism that strokes the rod string.
+Operation of a linear hydraulic pumpjack is significantly different than a pumpjack.
+With a linear hydraulic pumpjack, the prime mover is mechanically decoupled from the mechanism that strokes the rod string.
 The prime mover is used to pressure up hydraulic oil which can then be manipulated as necessary to control the movement of the hydraulic cylinder.
-With basic linear hydraulic pump-jacks, position sensors are used to define the stroke length.
-A change in stroke length requires an onsite repositioning of the sensors but does not require a crane or other heavy equipment as with a pump jack.
+With basic linear hydraulic pumpjacks, position sensors are used to define the stroke length.
+A change in stroke length requires an on-site repositioning of the sensors but does not require a crane or other heavy equipment as with a pumpjack.
 Depending on the hydraulic control valves used, the stroke speed may or may not be configurable.
-On systems that don't have proportional flow control, time between strokes can usually be adjusted as a crude way to change the average strokes per minute.
-One of the key benefits of linear hydraulic pump-jacks is both AC motor and internal combustion engine driven systems have the same rod string control capabilities
+On systems that do not have proportional flow control, time between strokes can usually be adjusted as a crude way to change the average strokes per minute.
+One of the key benefits of linear hydraulic pumpjacks is both AC motor and internal combustion engine-driven systems have the same rod string control capabilities.